Metallic sediment in the Normandy landing beaches

-Composition identification
+First Assessment

-In 2013, Dr. Earle McBride, a researcher studying sandstone diagenesis and the textual and compositional maturation of sand during transportation, mixed samples collected from Omaha Beach in 1988 with a blue epoxy, creating an "artificial sandstone", before slicing it into thin sections.
+In 2011, Dr. Earle McBride, a researcher studying sandstone diagenesis and the textual and compositional maturation of sand during transportation, mixed a single sample collected from Omaha Beach in 1988 with a blue epoxy, creating an "artificial sandstone", before slicing it into thin sections.
 Utilising an optical microscope and an external light source, shiny, opaque grains could be identified.
 Although wave action had elicited rounding on the edges of some coarser grains, the shard-like angularity and corrosion of both coarse and fine grains suggested these grains were man-made.
 It is believed that the roughness of said grains was imparted by microporous surfaces produced during production and corrosion products post-explosion.

-This inspection, alongside tests revealing that the grains were magnetic, led McBride to conclude these grains were pieces of shrapnel.
+Corrosion products are believed to have been a mixture of hematite, other iron oxides and hydrates (likely goethite), mineral grains, and bacteria.
+This inspection, alongside tests revealing that the grains were magnetic, led McBride to assume these grains were pieces of shrapnel.
+4% of the sand in the sample was composed of shrapnel particles ranging in size between 0.06 mm and 1 mm.
+Researchers also discovered trace amounts of iron and glass beads in the sand, which they theorised may have originated from the intense heat unleashed by munitions explosions in the air and sand.